safe-global/safe-wallet-web/README.md

 Create a `.env` file with environment variables.
 You can use the `.env.example` file as a reference.

-Here's a list of required and optional variables:
+Here's the list of all the required and optional variables:

 | Env variable |          | Description |
 | ------------ | -------- | ----------- |